GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     operating system dependent and will need to be calculated through trial and error.

+**header-buffer-size=nnn**
+    Defines the maximum size that a response header/value can be that is returned from a WSGI application.
+The default size is 32768 bytes.
+This might need to be overridden where excessively large response headers are returned, such as in custom authentication challenge schemes which use the ``WWW-Authenticate`` header.

+**response-buffer-size=nnn**
+    Defines the maximum number of bytes that will be buffered for a response in the Apache child processes when proxying the response body from the WSGI application.
+The default size is 65536 bytes.
+Be careful increasing this to provide extra buffering of responses as it contributes to the runtime memory size of the Apache child processes.

 To delegate a particular WSGI application to run in a named set of daemon processes, the ``WSGIProcessGroup`` directive should be specified in appropriate context for that application, or the ``process-group`` option